-8a.
-If the attained age normal, aggregate, frozen initial liability, or other method that does not develop an accrued liability is used, enter "N/A."
+Line 8a.-Enter "N/A" if you use the attained age normal, aggregate, frozen initial liability, or another method that does not develop an accrued liability.

-8b.
-Enter the value of assets determined in accordance with Code section 412(c)(2) or ERISA section 302(c)(2).
-Contributions designated for 1993 should not be included in this amount.
+Line 8b.-Enter the value of assets determined in accordance with Code section 412(c)(2) or ERISA section 302(c)(2).
+Do not include contributions designated for 1994 in this amount.

-8d(ii).
-For the methods to be used to determine the shortfall gain (loss), see the regulations under Code section 412.
+Line 8d(ii).-See the regulations under Code section 412 for the methods to use to determine the shortfall gain (loss).

-8e.
-Enter amount from line 9o.
+Line 8e.-Enter the amount from line 9o.
 However, if the alternative method is elected and line 10h is smaller than line 9o, enter the amount from line 10h.
-Multiemployer plans in reorganization, see instruction 4b.
+Multiemployer plans in reorganization, see the instructions for line 4b.
 File Form 5330 with the IRS to pay the 10% excise tax (5% in the case of a multiemployer plan) on the funding deficiency.

-9. Under the shortfall method of funding, the normal cost in the funding standard account is the charge per unit of production (or per unit of service) multiplied by the actual number of units of production (or units of service) which occurred during the plan year.
+Line 9.
+Shortfall method.-Under the shortfall method of funding, the normal cost in the funding standard account is the charge per unit of production (or per unit of service) multiplied by the actual number of units of production (or units of service) that occurred during the plan year.
 Each amortization installment in the funding standard account is similarly calculated.